Open Events and FAQs

 Q: How do I apply for a Music Scholarship?

-A: You should indicate on your application form if you wish to apply for a music scholarship.
-There is a separate music scholarship application form which should be completed and returned, together with supporting references from music teachers, as part of your application.
+A: You should indicate on your application form if you wish to apply for a Music Scholarship and complete the on-line form together with any supporting references from music teachers.
 Candidates may be invited for a music audition after completing the academic selection stage of the admissions process.

 Q: Are there other scholarships available?

-A: At 16+ there are Art, Drama and STEM scholarships available for both external Sixth Form applicants and existing pupils.
-Candidates for the Art Scholarship will plan to study Art & Design A level.
+A: At 16+ there are Art, Drama, STEM, Sports and Rowing scholarships available for both external Sixth Form applicants and existing pupils.
+Candidates for the Art Scholarship will plan to study Art A level.
 Candidates for the STEM Scholarships will plan to study at one or more STEM subjects at A level.
-Current pupils may also apply for a Sport Scholarship when moving to the Sixth Form.

-Q: Where do girls go when they leave LEH?
+Q: Where do students go when they leave LEH?